MiladInk/miladink.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am Milad Aghajohari.
+I have two research directions:

-I research on improving reasoning capabilities of LLMs via RL principles.
-Also, I work on multi agent general sum games.
+I work on improving reasoning capabilities of LLMs via RL principles.
+I am a first co-author of VinePPO where we fixed the credit assignment problem prevalent silently in RL tuning of LLMs.
+Fixing this gaves us higher accuracy faster.
+This was an amazing work and I continue to work on this domain.

+Also, I work on MARL on general sum games where we design algorithms that solve general sum games as naive RL fails badly.

+In the past, I also workd on likelihood models and wrote the reimanian diffusion model paper.

+I have expertise in both likelihood models and RL.
+I think the mixture of this too will be the key to AGI.